angularsen/AspNetHttpLogger/README.md

 AspNetHttpLogger
 ================
-Log raw HTTP requests and responses
+Log raw HTTP requests and responses with ASP.NET WebApi and WebApi2.

 ### Step 1 - Install nuget
 To install AspNetHttpLogger, run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)